 The other main focus on Boxing Day in Australia is the cricket.
 Its the first day of the Boxing Day Cricket Test, which is always held at the famous Melbourne Cricket Ground (or MCG for short).

-In most households, the TV set will be switched onto the cricket game that goes all afternoon, the perfect accompaniment to taking it easy after a big day of eating and drinking, and eating and drinking the left-overs.
+In most households, the TV set will be switched onto the cricket game that goes all afternoon, the perfect accompaniment to taking it easy after a big day of eating and drinking, while eating and drinking the inevitable left-overs.

 Inspired?
 Pin this to your Pinterest board